-[0:00] at home we've been re-watching Downton Abbey.
-And as with the case in other stories, in Downton Abbey there's a pattern of triumph and tragedy.
+Everyone, apparently.
+So at home, we've been re-watching Downton Abbey.
+And as with the case with other stories, in Downton Abbey, there's a pattern of triumph and tragedy.

 When all seems to go well with all the characters, we can almost tell that there's going to be a tragedy soon.

-Either that person dies or this person is betrayed or that person suffers violence.
+Either that person dies, or this person is betrayed, or this person suffers violence.

 Such is the drama of human imperfect life.

-It goes back to Adam and Eve, beginning of the Bible, two chapters of greatness and then it goes downhill from chapter 3.
+And it all goes back to Adam and Eve.
+In the beginning of the Bible, two chapters of greatness, and then it all goes downhill from chapter 3.

 And we see the same thing here.
-Last week in chapter 8 and 9, we saw the triumph of Israel priesthood.
+Last week, in chapters 8 and 9, we saw the triumph of Israel priesthood.
 Everything goes smoothly during the ordination.

-The priests do everything correctly.
-Israel gets to see God's glory and gets to dwell with Him.
+[1:26] The priests do everything correctly.
+Israel gets to see God's glory and dwell with him.
 And it ends with people shouting in joy.

-[1:19] But just like any other story that involves sinful humans, there's always a tragedy waiting.
-And so here in chapter 10, in verse 1, Aaron's eldest sons, Nadab and Abihu, do a series of things that sound like a proper priestly procedure.
+But just like any other story that involves human sinfulness, there's always a tragedy waiting to happen.

+And so in verse 1 of chapter 10, Aaron's eldest sons, Nadab and Abihu, do a series of things that sound like proper priestly procedure.

-They took the censers, put fire in them and added incense, all of which are priestly tasks.
-But then things escalate quickly.
+So they took the senses, put fire in them, and then added incense, all of which are priestly tasks.

-Tragedy happens.
-In verse 2, at the end of verse 1, they offered unauthorized fire before the Lord, contrary to His command.
-So fire came out from the presence of the Lord and consumed them, and they died before the Lord.
+But then things escalate quickly because tragedy happens.
+They offered unauthorized fire before the Lord, contrary to his command.

+And then fire came out from the presence of the Lord and consumed them, and they died before the Lord.
+Such a tragedy on the same day as their ordination.
-Such a tragedy.

 And this tragedy is highlighted by the contrast between the start of chapter 10 and the end of chapter 9.

-In chapter 9, fire comes out from the presence of God and consumes the sacrifices with acceptance.

-[2:36] Here, fire comes out and consumes the priests.
-Almost the same words.
+In chapter 9, fire comes out of God's presence and consumes the sacrifices with acceptance.
+Here, fire comes out and consumes the priests.

 In chapter 9, the fire is proof of God's glorious blessing.
 Here, the fire is proof of God's glorious judgment.

-In chapter 9, fire is followed by the people's joyful shout.
+In chapter 9, the fire is followed by the people's joyful shout.
 Here, the fire is followed by Aaron's mournful silence.
-It's a tragedy because all of these events happen on the same day.